 Overall, I really really enjoyed my stays at the QO Amsterdam.
 It is probably my favorite hotel in Amsterdam (apart from the Kimpton De Witt, but that is unfortunately not for my regular stays) – well, if they fix the reception and tone down a bit on the marketing talk.

-In total, I have stayed 3 nights at the QO Amsterdam (with another 19 nights booked already).
-The average price I paid per night was approximately €120,- (excluding breakfast), with prices ranging from €100,- (very lucky, as it seemed to be a filing error) to €150,-.
+In total, I have had more than 7 stays at the QO Amsterdam.
+The average price I paid per night was approximately €120,- (excluding breakfast), with prices ranging from €100,- (very lucky, their opening special offer) to €150,-.